On derived equivalence for Abuaf flop: mutation of non-commutative crepant resolutions and spherical twists: Introduction

-Abuaf observed that the correspondence $Y \rightarrow X \leftarrow Y'$ gives an example of $5$-dimensional flops.
-This flop has the nice feature that the contracting loci on either side are not isomorphic.
-Then, based on the famous conjecture by Bondal, Orlov, and Kawamata, we expect that $Y$ and $Y'$ are derived equivalent.
+Based on the famous conjecture by Bondal, Orlov, and Kawamata, it is expected that $Y$ and $Y'$ are derived equivalent.
 Segal proved that this expectation is true.
 The method of his proof is as follows.
 He constructed tilting bundles $\Tilt_{\mathrm{S}}$ and $\Tilt'_{\mathrm{S}}$ on $Y$ and $Y'$ respectively, and proved that there is an isomorphism

 Then, by using a basic theorem for tilting objects, we have a derived equivalence